-Dating Sunday Is The Best Day To Sign Up For Match And Tinder
+This Sunday Is The Best Day To Sign Up For A Dating Site, Science Says

 Still in that "New Year, New Me" mindset?
 Yeah, me too.
 I've even stuck to my resolution to eat more vegetables!
 (Check back with me in a week.)